 It is normally trusted that mosquitoes stay close to standing water.
 While the dominant part of mosquito eggs are laid in a pontoon like progression crosswise over new or still water, some of these creepy crawlies can decide to lay their eggs inside sodden soil.
 All the eggs require water some form of water to finish their development.

-Favorite Snacks: Female mosquitoes bite humans and animals and consume blood to provide nutrients for laying eggs.
+Female mosquitoes bite humans and animals, and consume blood to provide nutrients for laying eggs.
 Adult males snack on nectar from flowers.

-Danger Zone: Nearly everyone’s experienced the most common mosquito side effect — a red, itchy bite.
+Nearly everyone has experienced the most common mosquito side effect — a red, itchy bite.
 The swelling and itchiness are actually due to the body’s reaction to mosquito saliva.
-Mosquitoes are infamous for carrying and transmitting diseases like malaria, encephalitis, West Nile Virus, yellow fever, and Heartworm, a serious disease for dogs.
+Mosquitoes are infamous for carrying and transmitting diseases like malaria, encephalitis, West Nile virus, yellow fever, and heartworm, a serious disease for dogs.

 Yes, it is possible to manage mosquitoes without pouring on the DEET.
 First, make the house an inhospitable environment for the insects — keep windows closed and install screens, drain any standing water (to prevent breeding), and keep yard grass short.